InnerSourceCommons/InnerSourcePatterns/project-setup/communication-tooling.md

   decision making and progress tracking can happen transparently for all host team members but also for downstream users and contributors to follow.
 - The project should have one or more discussion channels that come with less rigid a structure.
-Typically this will be mailing lists, online fora or even archived chat channels.
+Typically this will be mailing lists, online forums or even archived chat channels.
 Usually it is enough to start with just one channel for the project, if traffic increases too much it's helpful to split discussions around project usage from discussions around project development.